- 1 Part I. General introduction of Spring Festival – The Chinese/lunar New Year

-Summer Solstice and Winter Solstice are the two days of the year with the longest and shortest amount of daylight respectively while Spring Equinox and Autumn Equinox are days with the most balanced amount of daytime and nighttime.
-Through these four points, a year is divided into four parts: Spring, Summer, Autumn and Winter.
+Summer Solstice and Winter Solstice are the two days of the year with the longest and shortest amount of daylight, respectively, while Spring Equinox and Autumn Equinox are days with the most balanced daytime and nighttime.
+Through these four points, a year is divided into four parts: Spring, Summer, Autumn, and Winter.

-Nowadays, the 24 solar terms could not only be applied to farming but also guide Chinese in everyday life.
+Nowadays, the 24 solar terms could be applied to farming and guide the Chinese in everyday life.
 They remind people to adapt to the changes in the seasons through suitable foods and cultural rituals.
-Seasonal customs are still the rage, such as eating spring pancakes at Start of Spring, sweeping ancestors’ tombs at Qingming (Clear and Bright), gaining weight to keep warm at Start of Autumn and eating nutritious food to store energy at Start of Winter.
+Seasonal customs are still the rage, such as eating spring pancakes at the Start of Spring, sweeping ancestors’ tombs at Qingming (Clear and Bright), gaining weight to keep warm at the start of Autumn, and eating nutritious food to store energy at the start of Winter.
 They have actually become indispensable rituals in Chinese life.

 This ancient time system has gained new charm and vitality in the new ear.
-The 24 solar terms are a common cognitive system among Chinese.
-It reflects the emotional bond, the wisdom and creativity of the Chinese, who respect and live in harmony with nature.
+The 24 solar terms are a common cognitive system among the Chinese.
+It reflects the Chinese’s emotional bond, wisdom, and creativity, who respect and live in harmony with nature.
 It has a profound impact on the way people think and their codes of conduct.

-In terms of seasons, the Chinese New Year is a symbol of the passing of winter and the arrival of spring, the revival of all things and the renewal of all things.
-Back to the time, the government was unwilling to recognize the status of “Lunar Chinese New Year”, so they rename this traditional festival as the “Spring Festival”, which is still used today.
+In terms of seasons, the Chinese New Year symbolizes the passing of winter and the arrival of spring, the revival of all things, and the renewal of all things.
+Back in the time, the government was unwilling to recognize the status of “Lunar Chinese New Year,” so they rename this traditional festival as the “Spring Festival,” which is still used today.

-This new name is appropriate though.
-Usually, the weather is still very cold during the Spring Festival and sometimes it would even snow heavily.
-However, in Chinese people’s mind, this is a festival of welcoming the spring season so even the weather is freezing cold; people still take this festival as a festival for springtime.
+This new name is appropriate, though.
+Usually, the weather is still freezing during the Spring Festival, and sometimes it would even snow heavily.
+However, in Chinese people’s minds, this is a festival of welcoming the spring season, so even the weather is freezing cold, people still take this festival as a festival for springtime.

-Therefore, again, if all traditional Chinese festivals are changed to follow the western calendar, the Lunar New Year, the Spring Festival will be too far away from the spring season and maybe there will be no round full moon for appreciation on the Mid-Autumn Festival.
-Even for these festivals that do not rely so much on the seasons such as Qixi Festival, it also makes people feel less cultural heritage.
+Therefore, again, if all traditional Chinese festivals are changed to follow the western calendar, the Lunar New Year, the Spring Festival will be too far away from the spring season, and maybe there will be no round full moon for appreciation on the Mid-Autumn Festival.
+Even festivals that do not rely on the seasons, such as the Qixi Festival, make people feel less cultural heritage.

 Because the Spring Festival is calculated according to the lunar calendar, the Gregorian calendar date corresponding to the Spring Festival is different every year.
 The lunar New Year’s Eve in 2021 is February 11, and February 22 is the first day of the lunar New Year, which is the year of OX.